-In a recent Pediatrics study, researchers retrospectively analyzed outcomes, resource use and financial costs of UE in very-low-birthweight infants admitted to level 4, regional neonatal ICU (NICU) at Vanderbilt University Medical Center.
+In a Pediatrics study, researchers retrospectively analyzed outcomes, resource use and financial costs of UE in very-low-birthweight infants admitted to level 4, regional neonatal ICU (NICU) at Vanderbilt University Medical Center.

 Neonates are at particular risk for UE due to several anatomical and developmental factors, and often require multiple intubations, Hatch said.
 Oral endotracheal tubes (ETTs) may be removed by the neonate, or by necessity during resuscitation events.
 They can also become dislodged inadvertently during routine care.